 Doctors will usually prescribe those suffering with angina either 5mg or 10mg doses to taken of amlodipine once a day.
 10mg will be the maximum dose given.

-Possible Side Effects of Amlodipine:
+Amlodipine Side Effects

 All medicines come with the danger of side effects.
 It is rare to experience any side effects whilst taking a medicine, but you should be aware of any possible signs that you may be reacting to the medicine.
 If you are worried about symptoms you have begun to exhibit you must contact your doctor for advice.
 If your symptoms are more severe, seek immediate medical help.